2026 Flagship Conference

 Break

-This panel discusses the resilience attributes of current systems, the ways in which national stakeholders promote increased resilience, and how risk-informed decision making, adaptive governance, and new technologies can strengthen interference resilience and public trust in essential systems.
+This closing session focuses on the resilience attributes of current systems, the ways in which policy makers can promote increased resilience, and how risk-informed decision making, adaptive governance, and new technologies can strengthen interference resilience and public trust in essential systems.

 JP de Vries